 Poster Sessions (60 minutes)

 A poster session demonstrates the use of an emerging technology or innovative practice for teaching and learning, typically in the early stages of development.
 Presenters may use a laptop, a poster, or both to demonstrate the unique features and functionality of the tool or program and to assist in providing a visual overview of the project.
 As attendees visit, presenters have the opportunity to discuss the poster topic with them.
-Therefore, presenters should prepare a few introductory remarks (one to two minutes) to engage listeners in the subject.
+Note: a new option for Virtual Poster Session has been added this year.

-Proposals will be reviewed by the NERCOMP Annual Conference 2017 Program Committee and Session Proposal Reviewers using the following criteria:
+Proposals will be reviewed by the NERCOMP Annual Conference Program Committee and session proposal reviewers using the following criteria:

 Proposals will be selected to ensure the conference program offers a comprehensive, noncommercial, objective, and diverse treatment of issues related to the theme and key topics.